lespicker/jekyll-bootstrap/portfolio-boxes/index.md

 ---

-Portfolio boxes consist of twelve, 8.5 by 11-inch images and are priced accordingly.
+Portfolio boxes consist of twelve, 8.5 by 11-inch images.
 Each image is printed on the finest museum-quality archival paper, using an Epson 9900 large format printer using Epson UltraChrome HDR archival inks.
 Both ink and paper are guaranteed to last a minimum of 100 years when the print is properly displayed.
 All printing is done in house by Master Printmaker Robert Boyer.

 {% img /images/2012/11/DSC9768.jpg %}